CityOfNewYork/CROL-Overview/Planned Implementation/code/parsing/Readme.md

 ##Tools
 - Python 3.4.3
 - iPython - A command shell for interactive computing
-- iPython Notebook - .ipnyb file type, launches in Jupyter, allows you to view and edit ipython scripts with explanitory text.
+- iPython Notebook - .ipnyb file type, launches locally in Jupyter or online in nbViewer.
+Allows you to view and edit ipython scripts with explanitory text.

 ### Installation